-If you have business income or loss from sources within Delaware and at least one other state, you must either (1) attribute all positive income to Delaware; or (2) determine Delaware source income or loss on Form 800, available from the Division of Revenue or our website.
+If you have business income or loss from sources within Delaware and at least one other state, you must either (1) attribute all positive income to Delaware; or (2) determine Delaware source income or loss on Form PIT-BIN, available from the Division of Revenue or our website.

-7a & 7b | Capital Gains or (Losses)/Other Gains or (Losses)
+Line 7a&7b Capital Gains or (Losses)/Other Gains or (Losses)

-Gains or losses from the sale of real property (such as land or buildings) located in Delaware must be reported in Column 2.
-Gains or losses from property other than real property (such as stocks or bonds) sold while a resident of Delaware must also be included in Column 2.
+Gains or losses from the sale of real property (such as land or buildings) located in Delaware must be reported in Column B. Gains or losses from property other than real property (such as stocks or bonds) sold while a resident of Delaware must also be included in Column B.

-8 IRA Distributions
+Line 8 IRA Distributions

-Enter in Column 2, Taxable IRA distributions received while a resident of Delaware.
+Enter in Column B, Taxable IRA distributions received while a resident of Delaware.

-9 Taxable Pension and Annuities
+Taxable Pension and Annuities

-Enter in Column 2, taxable pensions and annuities received while a resident of Delaware.
+Enter in Column B, taxable pensions and annuities received while a resident of Delaware.

-10 Rents, Royalties, Partnerships, S Corps, Estates, Trust, etc.
+Rents, Royalties, Partnerships, S Corps, Estates, Trust, etc.

-Enter in Column 2, the income or loss from property located in Delaware and/or from doing business in Delaware.
+Enter in Column B, the income or loss from property located in Delaware and/or from doing business in Delaware.
 Part-year residents must also include amounts of income or loss incurred while a resident of Delaware.

-11 Farm Income or (loss)
+Line 11 Farm Income or (loss)

-Enter in Column 2 the income or loss incurred from a farm located within Delaware.
+Enter in Column B the income or loss incurred from a farm located within Delaware.
 Part-year residents must also include amounts of income or loss incurred while a Delaware resident.

-12 Unemployment Compensation (Insurance)
+Line 12 Unemployment Compensation (Insurance)

-Part-year residents report in Column 2 their portion of unemployment compensation received while a resident of Delaware.
-If you are a full-year non-resident, unemployment compensation is only taxed by your state of residence, even if the unemployment compensation was received from the State of Delaware.
+Part-year residents report in Column B their portion of unemployment compensation received while a resident of Delaware, as well as any unemployment paid by the State of Delaware while a non-resident.
+If you are a full-year non-resident, unemployment compensation paid by the State of Delaware Department of Labor should be included in Column B as Delaware-source income.

-13 Taxable Social Security Benefits
+Line 13 Taxable Social Security Benefits

-Enter in Column 2, taxable Social Security benefits received while a resident of Delaware.
+Enter in Column B, taxable Social Security benefits received while a resident of Delaware.